29satnam/InputAccessoryView/README.md

 ##### Input Accessory View demo with Swift Code built using Auto-Layout.
  - Tested on iOS 9, 10, 11
  - iPhone X support with respect to layoutMarginsGuide.
+ - Can be configured according to your need.
+ - Minimal Code

- ## Edit: Add media button to left of the `UITextField` has also been added.
+ - Button to left of the `UITextField` can has also been added (part of example).

 ![Alt Text](https://raw.githubusercontent.com/29satnam/InputAccessoryView/master/demo.gif)